MahmoudHegazi/difchecker2/README.md

 ![image](https://github.com/MahmoudHegazi/difchecker2/assets/55125302/3cecb753-35f8-411c-a919-cbfcc4831fb6)

 # dynamic identify
-lower size check speacifity like small numbers , 1 and 2 total diffrent things so it removed and added  later when no-change may find 2 and 2 so it give the right prority
+lower size check speacifity like small numbers , 1 and 2 total diffrent things so it removed and added  later when no-change (with same code continues) may find 2 and 2 so it give the right prority
 ![image](https://github.com/MahmoudHegazi/difchecker2/assets/55125302/0ae05723-ceeb-4362-897b-40f1ce7ea34a)

 # Case Code check 1